-Over the past few weeks, we have been very busy with playtesting the game to bring you the most enjoyable experience possible.
-We focused our efforts on streamlining, removing rules and features that seemed unnecessary or less fun according to most playtesters, and adding elements that will keep players on their toes.
+The past few weeks, have been very busy with playtesting.
+Ahau – Rules of Yucatán will bring you the most enjoyable experience possible!
+We focused our efforts on streamlining, removing rules and features that seemed unnecessary according to most playtesters.
+To make thing more challenging a few elements were also added to keep players on their toes.

-- Activation/inactivation of workers: although this was one of the core gameplay mechanisms, and it seemed neat to ‘tap’ and ‘untap’ your workers in cities to collect resources (or do various other stuff), it just wasn’t that well-received, and needed to go.
+This was one of the core gameplay mechanisms.
+It seemed neat to ‘tap’ and ‘untap’ your workers in cities to collect resources (or do various other stuff).
+It just wasn’t that well-received, and needed to go.

-- The side board also needed to be sorted out.
-It was too difficult to plan your movement there, but most of all your player board and the main game board seemed just enough for most players to focus on.
-Certain elements of the side board were saved, like the exciting War Track which is now featured beside your pyramid on the player board.
+The side board also needed to be sorted out.
+It was too difficult to plan your movement there.
+The player board and the main game board seemed enough for most players to focus on.
+Certain elements of the side board were saved.
+The exciting War Track which is now featured beside your pyramid on the player board.

-- The board now consists of 6 regions instead of 7.
-This increases the likelihood of two players secretly selecting the same region card, resulting in conflict/combat between rulers, which is considered one of the most fun parts of the game by all.
+The board now consists of 6 regions instead of 7.
+This increases the likelihood of two players secretly selecting the same region card, resulting in conflict between rulers.
+This is considered the most fun part of the game by all.

-- Now there are only 10 cities instead of 12.
+Now there are only 10 cities instead of 12.
 There are no “coloured” cities.
 Instead, each God has two cities.
-Since placing a worker in a city of a god instantly activates your tiles with the same god symbol, giving you powerful bonuses, this means more opportunities to use your engine built during the game.
+Placing a worker in a city of the god instantly activates your tiles with the same god symbol.
+Giving powerful bonuses, this means more opportunities to use your engine built during the game.

-- God powers have been vastly streamlined and simplified.
-Each God does one thing, which is: gain a pyramid tile, gain a resource, put your marker on a production site (for later bonuses), move a worker, sacrifice a worker.
-This significantly speeds up the game, meanwhile, there are still lots of interesting decisions to be made.
+Each God lets you gain a pyramid tile, a resource, put your marker on a production site (for later bonuses), move a worker or sacrifice a worker.
+This speeds up the game, meanwhile, there are still lots of interesting decisions to be made.

 Special thanks to the guys over at Heavyweight Championship Playtesting Channel, the Virtual Playtesting Channel, David Digby, Bryn Smith, Chris Nash, Sam Gray, Antony Sutcliffe, Fanna Fülöp, and of course, Kicktester!